 Phase 3 – Scaling & Governance

-- Role-based Access: Share only the values someone really needs – e.g., vitamin D for your family doctor.
+- Role-based Access: Share only the values someone really needs.
+For example, share vitamin D with your family doctor without exposing your full supplement stack.

-- Personal KPI Boards: Create simple dashboards for biomarkers, supplements, and history so everyone knows what happened last.
+- Personal KPI Boards: Create simple dashboards for biomarkers, supplements, and history.
+A connected health dashboard gives everyone a single view of what happened last.

 Results